 3. The Lane Vineyard, Adelaide Hills

-Over lush green hills and down a quiet, winding country lane lies one of the newest small batch single vineyard wineries in Australia, called The Lane.
-A barrel masterclass hosted by the wine-making team is a good way to take your wine knowledge to the next level, tasting heritage wines directly from the barrel and learning about the impact oak has on colour, aromatics, texture an structure, accompanied by some delicious treats from the chef.
+Overlooking rolling hills and down a quiet, winding country lane lies one of the newest small batch single vineyard wineries in Australia, called The Lane.
+A barrel masterclass hosted by the wine-making team is a good way to take your wine knowledge to the next level, tasting heritage wines directly from the barrel and learning about the impact oak has on colour, aromatics, texture and structure, accompanied by some delicious treats from the chef.

 4. Jacob's Creek Barossa

 Named after a creek that runs through the beautiful Barossa Ranges, Jacob's Creek has origins dating back to 1847.
-A special way to enjoy it is with a signature cooking class - first foraging for ingredients in the kitchen garden then enjoy the results paired with Jacob's Creek wine while overlooking some of the best views in the Barossa.
+A special way to enjoy it is with the picnic perfect experience - beginning with a tasting flight before you head to find the perfect picnic spot among the vineyards and indulge in locally sourced food with a bottle of Jacob's Creek wine.

 Find it at 2129 Barossa Valley Way, Rowland Flat, just over one hour from Adelaide.